Legion of the United States

 The Legion of the United States was a reorganization and extension of the United States Army from 1792 to 1796 under the command of Major General Anthony Wayne.
 It represented a political shift in the new United States, which had recently adopted the United States Constitution.
-The new Congressional and Executive branches authorized a standing army composed of professional soldiers, rather than relying on state militias.
+The new Congressional and Executive branches authorized a standing army composed of professional soldiers rather than relying on state militias.

-The Legion was primarily formed in reaction to multiple defeats in the Ohio country in 1790 and 1791, and to assert U.S. sovereignty over U.S. borders in the western territories and Great Lakes regions.
-The Legion was composed of four sub-legions, each with its own infantry, cavalry, riflemen and artillery.
+The Legion was primarily formed in reaction to multiple defeats in the Ohio country in 1790 and 1791 and to assert U.S. sovereignty over U.S. borders in the western territories and Great Lakes regions.
+The Legion comprised four sub-legions, each with infantry, cavalry, riflemen, and artillery.
 The Legion is best known for its victory at the Battle of Fallen Timbers in August 1794.
 Following the 1795 Treaty of Greenville with the Western Confederacy of Native American nations and the Jay Treaty with Great Britain, the Legion was reduced in size and rechristened the Army of the United States in 1796.

 The modern 1st, 3rd, and 4th United States Infantry Regiments of the United States Army trace their lineage to the Legion of the United States.

 Origins

-At the conclusion of the American Revolutionary War in 1783, Congress decided to disband the Continental Army.
+After the American Revolutionary War in 1783, Congress decided to disband the Continental Army.
 By 1784, all Continental Army regiments had been disbanded, and the new United States Army consisted of two detachments to guard military supplies.
-By 1785, however, a cash-strapped Congress authorized 700 new recruits to form the First American Regiment, which served in the Western territories, both to expel illegal settlers and to protect those who had purchased their lands from the United States.
+By 1785, however, a cash-strapped Congress authorized 700 recruits to form the First American Regiment, which served in the Western territories, both to expel illegal settlers and to protect those who had purchased their lands from the United States.
 Many in the nascent United States still feared a standing army at this time, so the U.S. relied primarily on volunteer state militias.

 A new government under the United States Constitution created the Department of War in 1789 and named Henry Knox as the first secretary.
-While Knox worked to organize the new department, he ordered the First American Regiment commander, LTC Josiah Harmar, to lead an offensive against "banditti" Native Americans in the Northwest Territory.
+While Knox worked to organize the new department, he ordered the First American Regiment commander, Lieutenant Colonel Josiah Harmar, to lead an offensive against "banditti" Native Americans in the Northwest Territory.
 Harmar's force consisted of about 300 federal regulars and 1,000 militia, and suffered from a lack of equipment and provisions.
 The Harmar Campaign departed Fort Washington in September 1790 and marched to Kekionga, where they were defeated with heavy losses.